What's the Best Approach: MVP vs Prototype Vs PoC to Measure Product or Market Fit?

 Are you going to launch your startup?
 Then venture capitalists should have asked you about the product or market fit.
 So, what is product-market fit?
 And why it is a must for any business or startup?
-What are the approaches to understand the product or market fit?
+What are the approaches to understanding the product or market fit?
 Product or market fit is how much a product would fulfill solid market demands.
 So, it’s an examination of whether the product-to-be-propelled.
-Also, it can continue in the market, would be profitable and would be fit for building value.
-The concept by Mark Andreessen who partitions a startup’s life into two phases:-
+Also, it can continue in the market, would be profitable, and would be fit for building value.
+The concept by Mark Andreessen partitions a startup’s life into two phases:-

 - Before Product/Market Fit (BPMF)

 Yet, how to quantify the product/market fit?
 What are the measurements that can break down to check whether a product is an ideal choice for the market?
 There are three different ways to test a product before you release it in the market.
 Minimum Viable Product (MVP), Prototype, and Proof of Concept (POC).
 In the later section, we will examine each of the three in detail-what they are.
 Their masters, situations where they are most appropriate.
 And will end up the most ideal approach to quantify product/market fit.
 In this way, how about we begin?

 A prototype is a piece of the product design that can empower a business to test a concept or a procedure.
 It is an intuitive model that comprehends the work process and its ease of use.
 A prototype permits visualizing the user experience before the product development begins.
 Because it’s simple but an independent system.
 Also, it gives an idea of what sort of experience will a user has.